JdeRobot/RoboticsAcademy/docs/generate_a_radi.md

 Use '-f' to force build the base image.
 If omitted, the base image is created only if it doesn't exist.

+### ⚠️ Note for External Contributors (Working from a Fork)

+If you are developing from a personal fork of **RoboticsAcademy (RA)** or **RoboticsInfrastructure (RI)**, simply running the `build.sh` script with your branch names (e.g., `-a your-branch -i your-branch`) is **not enough** to apply your changes.

+By default, the Dockerfiles are hardcoded to fetch files and clone repositories directly from the official `JdeRobot` GitHub organization.
+To build the RADI with your custom fork, you must manually point the Dockerfiles to your repository:

+1. Navigate to the `scripts/RADI/` directory and open the relevant Dockerfiles (e.g., `Dockerfile.humble`, `Dockerfile.database`).
+2. Search for the official JdeRobot URLs and replace `JdeRobot` with your GitHub username (or your fork's URL).
+You will typically need to modify:
+   * `git clone` commands (e.g., `https://github.com/JdeRobot/...`)
+   * `curl` commands fetching raw files (e.g., `https://raw.githubusercontent.com/JdeRobot/...`)
+3. Save the changes and run the `build.sh` script again.

+*Note: If you are an internal contributor with write access to the official JdeRobot repositories, it is highly recommended to work directly on branches within the official repos instead of forks.
+This avoids the need to manually modify the Dockerfile URLs.*

 ## Troubleshooting

 If an error occurs while running the script, ensure that: